 • The Children’s Homes Association

-• Responsible Individual representatives from the South West
+• A Responsible Individual representative from the South West

 • A local authority commissioner

-• Academics and researcher to ensure the validity of the work
+• Academics & researcher to ensure the validity of the work

 • dialogue